NuGet/NuGetDocs/NuGet.Docs/docs/Tools/Visual Studio - PowerShell.md

         Required: false

     <strong>-IgnoreDependencies</strong>
-        Updates none of the package’s dependencies to the latest version.
+        Updates none of the packageâ€™s dependencies to the latest version.
 False by default.

         Required: false